-The vendor's entitlement to apply the zero rate to a supply of international transport services or ancillary transport services as set out in this document, is always subject to the vendor obtaining and retaining the documentary proof acceptable to the Commissioner under section 11(3).
+The vendor's entitlement to apply the zero rate to a supply of international transport services or ancillary transport services as set out in this document, is always subject to the vendor obtaining and retaining the documentary proof acceptable to the Commissioner under section 11(3) within the prescribed time period.
 The acceptable documentary proof in relation to the supply of international and ancillary transport services is set out in Interpretation Note 31.
-In the event that the vendor does not obtain the acceptable documentation to support the application of the zero rate, the vendor is required to account for output tax by applying the tax fraction to the consideration for the supply.
-The vendor is, however, entitled to an adjustment should the vendor receive the required documentation within five years from the end of the tax period during which the original tax invoice was issued.
-See Interpretation Note 31 for more information regarding the documentary requirements.